HL7/bulk-data/spec/export/index.md

 ---
 ### File Request

 Using the URIs supplied by the FHIR server in the Complete Status response body, a client MAY download the generated bulk data files (one or more per resource type) within the specified ```Expires``` time period.
-If the ```requiresAccessToken``` field in the Complete Status body is set to ```true```, the request MUST include a valid access token.
+If the ```requiresAccessToken``` field in the Complete Status body is set to ```true```, the request SHALL include a valid access token.
 See the Security Considerations section above.

 #### Endpoint